Haydock: Music

+Since 2014, Haydock Park Racecourse has hosted music artists as one associate of The Jockey Club Live, currently the UK's 6th largest music promoter, annually.
+Celebrities who've headlined at the course include Busted, Kylie Minogue, Craig David, Olly Murs, Pete Tong, a tribute to Manchester's Haçienda nightclub and Tom Jones.
+Haydock Park has since been described as a "hotspot for live music entertainment".

 Transport

 Haydock has transport links to Wigan, Ashton and St Helens via the 320.
 Some 320 buses terminate in Ashton and others in Wigan.
 There is also a number 20 bus that runs through Haydock, terminating at Earlestown.
-The 420 runs twice a day from Kenyons Lane South through to Halewood providing a direct link for Florida Farm Devolpments.
+The 420 runs twice a day from Kenyons Lane South through to Halewood providing a direct link for Florida Farm Developments.
 Both of these services are run by Arriva.
 HTL buses (on behalf of Merseytravel) also operate in the area with the 156 which runs to Ashton Library and St Helens, and the 602 which operates between Newton Community Hospital and Ashton Heath, both running on evenings only.
 A few additional journeys on service 156 are operated by Hattons.